How to Get to Yangmingshan (with sample itineraries)

 Finish at Beitou, where you can visit Thermal Valley (closes at 5 PM, closed Mondays) and take a hot spring bath at Spring City Resort or Beitou Public Hot Spring.

-Alternatively, finish your day by driving from Flower Clock to Tianyuan Temple and Tamsui or to Tien-Lai Hot Spring Resort, Jinshan, Yehliu, and/or Keelung (make sure to check driving times!)
+Alternatively, finish your day by driving from Flower Clock to Tianyuan Temple and Tamsui or to Tien-Lai Hot Spring Resort, Jinshan, Yehliu, and/or Keelung (make sure to check driving times, as the distances between places in Yangmingshan National Park, Tienlai Resort, and spots on the coast like Yehliu or Keelung are quite far!)

 Option 4: Public Transportation (bus)